-- ✓ FULL NETWORK VISIBILITY Supports the latest IP traffic monitoring technologies: packet sniffing, NetFlow version 5,7 and 9; sFlow version 4 and 5; IPFIX and SNMP. - ✓ FAST DDOS DETECTION A fast traffic anomaly detection engine detects volumetric attacks by profiling the online behavior of users and by comparing over 130 live traffic parameters against user-defined thresholds. - ✓ ON-PREMISE DDOS MITIGATION Protects networks by using BGP black hole routing, and services by detecting and cleaning malicious traffic on packet-scrubbing servers deployed in-line or out-of-line. - ✓ POWERFUL REACTION TOOLS Automate responses to threats using predefined or custom actions: send notification emails, announce prefixes in BGP, generate SNMP traps, modify ACLs, execute your own scripts with access to over 80 operational parameters through an easy-to-use API, etc. - ✓ DETAILED FORENSICS Samples of packets and flows for each attack are captured for forensic investigation.
-Detailed attack reports can be emailed to you, to affected customers or to attacker's ISP. - ✓ ADVANCED WEB CONSOLE Consolidated management and reporting through a single, interactive and configurable HTML5 web portal with customizable dashboards, user roles, remote authentication, etc. - ▶ PACKET SNIFFER Includes a distributed packet sniffer that can save packet dumps from different network entry points.
-View packet details in a Wireshark-like web interface. - ✓ FLOW COLLECTOR Provides a fully featured NetFlow, sFlow, and IPFIX Analyzer and Collector that saves flows in a compressed format for long term storage.
-Flows can easily be searched, filtered, sorted, exported. - COMPLEX ANALYTICS Generates the most complex reports with aggregated data for hosts, departments, interfaces, applications, ports, protocols, countries, autonomous systems, and more. - ✓ REAL-TIME REPORTING Bandwidth graphs are animated and have a short-term accuracy of just 5 seconds. - ✓ HISTORICAL REPORTING You can view reports from the last 5 seconds to the last 10 years by selecting any custom time period.
-Bandwidth histograms contain 95th-percentile values for burstable billing.
+- ✓ FULL NETWORK VISIBILITY Supports all major IP traffic monitoring technologies: packet sniffing, NetFlow version 5,7 and 9; sFlow version 4 and 5; IPFIX and SNMP. - ✓ FAST DDOS DETECTION Leverages an innovative traffic anomaly detection engine that quickly detects volumetric attacks by profiling the online behavior of users and by comparing over 130 live traffic parameters against user-defined thresholds. - ✓ ON-PREMISE DDOS MITIGATION Protects networks by using BGP black hole routing; protects services by detecting and cleaning malicious traffic on packet-scrubbing servers deployed in-line or out-of-line. - ✓ POWERFUL REACTION TOOLS Executes predefined actions that automate the responses to attacks: sends notification emails, announces prefixes in BGP, generates SNMP traps, modifies ACLs, and executes scripts that have access through an easy-to-use API to over 80 internal parameters. - ✓ DETAILED FORENSICS Samples of packets and flows are captured for forensic investigation during each attack.
+Detailed attack reports can be emailed to you, affected customers or to the attacker's ISP. - ✓ ADVANCED WEB CONSOLE Consolidated management and reporting through a single, interactive and highly-configurable HTML5 web portal with customizable dashboards, user roles, remote authentication, etc. - ✔ PACKET SNIFFER A distributed packet sniffer that saves packet dumps from different network entry points.
+View packet details in a Wireshark-like web interface. - ✓ FLOW COLLECTOR A fully featured NetFlow, sFlow, and IPFIX Analyzer and Collector that saves flows in a compressed format for long term storage.
+Flows can easily be searched, filtered, sorted, and exported. - COMPLEX ANALYTICS Generates complex reports with aggregated data for hosts, departments, interfaces, applications, ports, protocols, countries, autonomous systems, and more. - ✓ REAL-TIME REPORTING Bandwidth graphs are animated and have a short-term accuracy of just 5 seconds. - ✓ HISTORICAL REPORTING You can view reports from the last 5 seconds to the last 10 years by selecting any

-- ✓ SCHEDULED REPORTING Any report can be generated automatically and emailed to interested parties at preconfigured intervals of time. - ✓ FAST & SCALABLE The software was designed to run on commodity hardware.
-Its components can be distributed on clustered servers. - ▼ THE LOWEST T.C.O.
-The most affordable on-premise DDoS protection solution on the market!
+- custom time period.
+Bandwidth histograms contain 95th-percentile values for burstable billing. - ✓ SCHEDULED REPORTING Any report can be generated automatically and emailed to interested parties at preconfigured intervals of time. - ✓ FAST & SCALABLE The software was designed to run on commodity hardware.
+Its components can be distributed on server clusters. - ✓ THE LOWEST TCO The most affordable on-premise DDoS detection and protection solution on the market.

-The recorded data is stored in an internal SQL database that can be easily queried and referenced.
-The recorded monitoring statistics can be viewed through a rich, easy-to-use HTML5 web interface.
+All statistical data is stored in an internal SQL database that can be easily queried and referenced.

-WanGuard Components
+WanGuard Software Components